Taming-the-BEAST/FBD-tutorial/README.md

 >
 >Click on the **Choose file ...** button to create an output file and run the program.
 Name the file: **bearsTree.combined.trees**.

 Once LogCombiner has terminated, you will have a file containing 8,000 trees which can be summarized using TreeAnnotator.
 TreeAnnotator takes a collection of trees and summarizes them by identifying the topology with the best support, calculating clade posterior probabilities, and calculating 95\% credible intervals for node-specific parameters.
 All of the node statistics are annotated on the tree topology for each node in the Newick string.
+We will generate a **maximum clade credibility tree**, which is the topology with the highest product of clade posterior probabilities across all nodes.

 >Open the program **TreeAnnotator**.
 Since we already discarded a set of burn-in trees when combining the tree files, we can leave `Burnin` set to 0 (though, if TreeAnnotator is taking a long time to load the trees, click on the **Low memory** option at the bottom left and set the burnin to 10--60\% to reduce the number of trees).
 For the **Target tree type**, choose **Maximum clade credibility tree**.

-The **Maximum clade credibility tree** is the topology with the highest product of clade posterior probabilities across all nodes.
-Alternatively, you can select the **Maximum sum of clade credibilities** which sums all of the clade posteriors, or you can provide a target tree from file.
-The **Posterior probability limit** option applies to summaries on a target tree topology and only calculates posteriors for nodes that are above the specified limit.

->Choose **Median heights** for **Node heights** which will set the node heights of the output tree to equal the median height for each node in the sample of trees.
-Choose **bearsTree.combined.trees** as your **Input Tree File**.
+Choose **Median heights** for **Node heights**, and choose **bearsTree.combined.trees** as your **Input Tree File**.
 Then name the **Output File** `bearsTree.summary.tre` and click **Run**.

 ### Visualizing the Dated Tree